7 Business Signage Tips for Maximum Impact

 Proper Illumination

-Traffic around your sign doesn’t stop when the sun goes down, but if people can’t see your message, it’s the same as not having a sign.
+Your sign should be visible 24/7, not just during the day.
+Traffic doesn’t stop when the sun goes down, but if people can’t see your message, it’s the same as not having a sign.
 Consider investing in high-quality, energy-efficient lighting that will make your sign more visible at all times of day.
 Both internal and external lighting options are available, depending on the sign type.
-By adding sufficient lighting to your commercial sign, it effectively becomes 24-hour advertising.
+By adding sufficient lighting to your commercial sign, it effectively becomes an all-day advertising tool.

 Logo sign on building exterior